11 Accessing Data

-So far, we’ve imported data into projects from CSV files.
-Many online datasets allow you to export data as a CSV, but before you do so, you should look for packages to automate your data access.
+So far, you’ve imported data into your projects from CSV files.
+Many online datasets allow you to export CSVs, but before you do so, you should look for packages to automate your data access.
 If you can eliminate the manual steps involved in fetching data, your analysis and reporting will be more accurate.
 You’ll also be able to efficiently update your report when the data changes.

 R offers many ways to automate the process of accessing online data.
-In this chapter, I’ll discuss two such approaches: using the googlesheets4 package to fetch data directly from Google Sheets and using the tidycensus package to access data from the United States Census Bureau.
+In this chapter, I’ll discuss two such approaches.
+First, you will use the googlesheets4 package to fetch data directly from Google Sheets.
 You’ll learn how to connect your R Markdown project to Google so you can automatically download data when a Google Sheet updates.
-Then you’ll explore working with two large census datasets, the Decennial Census and the American Community Survey, and practice visualizing them.
+Then, you’ll use the tidycensus package to access data from the US Census Bureau.
+You’ll work with two large census datasets, the Decennial Census and the American Community Survey, and practice visualizing them.

 Importing Data from Google Sheets with googlesheets4

-Using this package can help you manage complex datasets that update frequently.
-For example, in her role at the Primary Care Research Institute at the University of Buffalo, Megan Harris used it for a research project about people affected by opioid use disorder.
+Using the googlesheets4 package can help you manage complex datasets that update frequently.
+For example, in her role at the Primary Care Research Institute at the University of Buffalo, Meghan Harris used it for a research project about people affected by opioid use disorder.
 The data came from a variety of surveys, all of which fed into a jumble of Google Sheets.
-Using googlesheets4, she was able to bring all of her data into one place and use R to put them to use.
-Data that had once been largely unused because accessing it was so complicated came to inform research on opioid use disorder.
+Using googlesheets4, Harris was able to collect all of her data in one place and use R to put it to use.
+Data that had once been largely unused because accessing it was so complicated could now inform research on opioid use disorder.

 This section demonstrates how the googlesheets4 package works using a fake dataset about video game preferences that Harris created to replace her opioid survey data (which, for obvious reasons, is confidential).